pacs-course/pacs-examples/Examples/CONTENT.md

   * `bcHandler` An example of a possible way to handle the information about boundary conditions in a numerical code.
 It shows also an example of use of `muparserx`.
 To install muparserX go in the sub-folder `Extra`
   * `CompositionWithVariadicTemplates` The Composer design pattern done with variadic templates: constructing complex objects by composing simple ones.
 The technique is more "rigid" than the classical one which uses polymorphism, but rather flexible and efficient.
+  * `DataHeap` A class that implements a heap structure operating on a vector without moving vector eleeents around.
+It is a very efficient implementation of a heap.
   * `DesignPatterns/` A set of example of Design Patterns, a C++ implementation of the techniques illustrated in the famous [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns)book and in [this site.](https://refactoring.guru/design-patterns/cpp).
   * `FloatingPoint/` A directory containing several examples on aspects (sometimes degeneracies) of floating point computations, including how to handle floating point exception.
 See the local `README.md` file.
 The example `FloatinPoint\FinDiff` also shows another use of *gnuplot-iostream* to have plots on the terminal.
-  * `
-  * `OptimizationAndProfiling/` A set of examples on code optimization and profiling.
-Only to remember the various tools, which have been integrated in the Makefile.
-If you read the Makefile you see how tools have been called.
-  * `Polynomials`.
-A more complex example of a class that implements the generic concept of a polynomial.
-An example of generic programming.
   * `MetaProgramming/`.
-A folder with examples that show  metaprogramming techniques.
+A folder with examples that show  metaprogramming techniques (note, since c++20 some are obsolete, yet still working)
-    * `DelcTypeDeclval` An example of the use of the decltype/declval cinstruct.
+    - `DelcTypeDeclval` An example of the use of the decltype/declval cinstruct.
 In fact, it contains also examples of some type_traits.
-    * `GCD` A useless examples on how to compute the greater common divisor statically.
+    - `GCD` A useless examples on how to compute the greater common divisor statically.
 Different versions are provided.
 Now you have it in the standard library (and surealy a better implementation than mine).
-    * `ifthenelse` Poor-man implementation of the `std::conditional` type-trait.
+    - `ifthenelse` Poor-man implementation of the `std::conditional` type-trait.
-    * `IsClonable` An utility (a better version in `Utility/ColingUtilities.hpp` file) to test if a class contains the `clone()` member function.
+    - `IsClonable` An utility (a better version in `Utility/ColingUtilities.hpp` file) to test if a class contains the `clone()` member function.
-    * `MetaDot`.
+    - `MetaDot`.
 Dot product of arrays computed statically.
 Different versions are provided.
-    * `Pi`.
+    - `Pi`.
 Pi computed  by computing a truncated series with a recursive technique.
-    * `SwitchType`.
+    - `SwitchType`.
 The use of type alias to allow mesh elements dedice the type of their buonday depending on the space dimensions.
-    * `trasposeView` An overly complex example of a transpose view of a matrix, To show a possible use of `std::enable_if` (but I also provide an alternative).
+    - `trasposeView` An overly complex example of a transpose view of a matrix, To show a possible use of `std::enable_if` (but I also provide an alternative).
-    * `Trivial` USe of type-traits to detect Trivial, Trivially-Constructable and StandardLayout types.
+    - `Trivial` USe of type-traits to detect Trivial, Trivially-Constructable and StandardLayout types.
 With an example on how Trivially-Constructable and StandardLayout property may be useful.
   * `Mesh` example of teools to store and read a 2D mesh of polygons (currently implemented for triangles and quads).
   * `MoveSemantic` A examples that uses [valgrind](https://valgrind.org/ "The valgrind site") to show the advantages of move semantic when handling large objects (you must have valgrind installed in your system).
   * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
 It also contains a `FunctionFactory`, a factory of callable objects.
 The latter may be used in a program where functions are given by the user and then used throughout the program, for instance functions that define boundary conditions.
   A different Function Factory is present in `Factory` as a specialization of the generic factory contained therein.
+  * `OptimizationAndProfiling/` A set of examples on code optimization and profiling.
+Only to remember the various tools, which have been integrated in the Makefile.
+If you read the Makefile you see how tools have been called.
   * `Parallel` Some examples of parallelization
-    * `Parallel/MPI` MPI Examples
+    - `Parallel/MPI` MPI Examples
-    * `Parallel/OpenMP` OpenMO Examples
+    - `Parallel/OpenMP` OpenMO Examples
-    * `Parallel/STL` Some examples of STL parallel algorithms.
+    - `Parallel/STL` Some examples of STL parallel algorithms.
   * `Plugins` Two examples of plugin architecture.
+  * `PointInSimplex` Locate if a point is insidede a 2D of 3D simplex.
+See the local `README.md` file.
+  * `Polynomials`.
+A more complex example of a class that implements the generic concept of a polynomial.
+An example of generic programming.
   * `ReadingVector` This is an example on how you can imitate the strange way used by Eigen to read a vector from a stream by overloading the streaming and the comma operator.
 More a curiosity than something of practical use.
   * `SharedLibrary` An example of set up of shared libraries with version control.
 And in `SharedLibrary/DynamicLoading` we show how to load functions